PINTO0309/onnx2tf/docs/flatbuffer_direct_handoff_2026-07-13.md

 median improved from 0.003089471s to 0.001504030s (2.05x), with an identical feature-last closure.
 No model conversion or inference was run.

+Conv2D, Conv3D, and transpose-Conv3D output-spatial shape calculation moved
+from the monolithic exporter to the Torch-free `pytorch_shape_policy.py` owner.
+Forward 2-D and 3-D formulas now share one rank-parameterized helper, while all three compatibility function signatures and `None` rejection contracts remain unchanged.
+Direct policy, architecture, randomized differential, Ruff, and syntax validation pass: 3,000 fixed-seed outcomes match checkpoint `fcb2a36` exactly, and the focused policy and architecture suites pass 110 tests.
+The monolithic exporter shrank by 112 lines.
+No model conversion or inference was run for this pure calculation move.

 Conv2D/depthwise/transpose-Conv2D and Conv3D filter physicalization now lives in the Torch-free layout owner and enumerates only those op families through the normalizer's shared graph index.
 Shared weight buffers retain the one-